Climate Change Adaptation Report on European Transport Infrastructure

 Climate change is a growing global concern.
 Its impact is not only felt in underdeveloped and developing countries but also in developed countries.

-Transport infrastructure and systems are at the forefront the extreme climatic events – which are projected to increase in frequency and intensity.
-Ongoing climate adaptation efforts need to be encouraged, and knowledge and learning gained from it can create a solid knowledge base that would be useful for resilience building in the transport sector.
+Ongoing climate adaptation efforts need to be encouraged, and knowledge and learning gained from them can create a solid knowledge base that would be useful for building resilience in the transport sector.

 Source: